AnimMouse/ffmpeg-autobuild/README.md

 Uses [GitHub Actions](https://github.com/features/actions) to automatically compile FFmpeg.

-Uses [Dependabot](https://dependabot.com/) to automatically update submodules.

 For latest bug fixes, new improvements, cutting edge, use git/snapshot/development/master/nightly builds.

-For stable release builds for Windows, goto [ffmpeg-stable-autobuild](https://github.com/AnimMouse/ffmpeg-stable-autobuild)
+For stable release builds for Windows, go to [ffmpeg-stable-autobuild](https://github.com/AnimMouse/ffmpeg-stable-autobuild)

-For other builds of FFmpeg built by others, goto [My list of FFmpeg Binaries](https://www.animmouse.com/p/ffmpeg-binaries/).
+For other builds of FFmpeg built by others, go to [My list of FFmpeg Binaries](https://www.animmouse.com/p/ffmpeg-binaries/).